-A running machine may result in serious injury!

-- Make certain that the safety sensor is correctly connected and that the protective function of the protective device is ensured. - Make certain that, during all conversions, maintenance work and inspections, the system is securely shut down and protected against being restarted.
+WARNING A running machine may result in serious injury!
+Solution We have certain that the safety sensor is correctly connected and that the protective function of the protective device is ensured.
+Make certain that, during all conversions, maintenance work and inspections, the system is securely shut down and protected against being restarted.